 This rise in pediatric hospitalizations is a direct result of the increased spread of COVID‑19.
 "More kids are getting exposed and infected now," Dr. Kahn explains.

 Researchers are still studying if this means that the Delta variant is more virulent – or dangerous – for children.
 What is known is that as COVID‑19 continues to spread, children are at risk of illness, especially children who cannot get vaccinated.
 And while children are still at lower risk than adults for severe complications or death from COVID‑19, the rise in hospitalizations is a reminder that children can and do experience serious illness.

 Dr. Kahn says that the majority of children who require hospitalization from COVID‑19 have underlying health conditions.
 These conditions can range from complex medical conditions to single risk factors, such as obesity.
 Others, however, have no prior health problems.

 "We've seen otherwise healthy children be hospitalized," Dr. Kahn says.
 "We've also seen a lot younger children be hospitalized – even infants and toddlers.
 The dynamics of the pandemic have changed considerably in the pediatric population."

 How can I protect my child from COVID‑19?

-The single best way to protect your child from COVID‑19 is to get vaccinated.
-If your child is 12 years old or older, get them vaccinated, too.
+The single best way to protect your child from COVID‑19 is to get them vaccinated.

 "The vast majority of children and teens being hospitalized are unvaccinated," Dr. Kahn says.
 "So that is number one: If you have a child who is vaccine eligible, get them vaccinated.
 If they cannot be vaccinated, make sure everyone who is eligible in your household is vaccinated."